visual-framework/vf-core/components/embl-notifications/README.md

 Fetches notifications from the EMBL contentHub and will display them, if a matching URL is found.

+## Possible features not currently planned:

+- Only show if a wrapping element has `data-vf-js-embl-notifications`
+- Also load messages from EBI's folder https://ebi.emblstatic.net/announcements.js
+- Use the vf-banner precompiled njk template to render output
+- Test for better support on non-VF 2.0 sites

 ## Install

 This repository is distributed with [npm][npm].
 After [installing npm][install-npm], you can install `embl-notifications` with this command.